panoptes/POCS/docs/source/index.rst

 The `Observatory` interacts with various pieces of hardware through an abstraction layer (HAL).
-This means you can call ``pocs.observatory.mount.park`` and the attached mount should be able to park itself regardless of what type of mount it is.
+This means you can call ``pocs.observatory.mount.park`` and the attached mount should be able to park itself regardless of what type of mount it is (each brand has specific ways it can communicate).

 It is also possible to manually control POCS, in which cause you become the "brains" and take over the logic from the FSM.

+For more information see the POCS Overview.

 PANOPTES
 --------